 Stephen is currently researching the palynology of the Jurassic, creating palaeoecological reconstructions using fossil pollen and spores.

 Stephen has identified collections, notably in the former BP microfossil collection, that will assist in much of his research.

 Giles is currently researching conodont taxonomy and stratigraphy in Oman, as well as other projects worldwide on conodonts and ostracods.

 Much of Giles’ research is focused around our conodont collections.
 He blogs regularly about the activities within micropalaeontology, so keep reading to stay up to date!

-We are focusing our condont research on Ordovician and Silurian faunas from the Middle East.
+Our conodont research focuses on Ordovician and Silurian faunas from the Middle East.
 Learn more about the Museum's work in this area.